APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 | `projdata/help/`  | Project help data                            |

 ## Making projdata/ available at runtime
-The **projdata/** folder should be available to a project at runtime.
-The instructions below only affect **projdata/**, any sub-folders will need to be modified individually.

 ### Visual Studio 2019
 To ensure that the **projdata/** folder exists at runtime, set the properties for the `projdata/about-this-folder.md` file as such: